axoflow/axosyslog-core-docs/content/shared/chunk/option-destination-tls-peer-verify-notes.md

 {{% alert title="Warning" color="warning" %}}

 When validating a certificate, the entire certificate chain must be valid, including the CA certificate.
-If any certificate of the chain is invalid, {{% productparam "abbrev" %}} will reject the connection.
+If any certificate of the chain is invalid, {{% param "product.abbrev" %}} will reject the connection.

 {{% /alert %}}